Newcastle, Oklahoma: Tornadoes

 On May 3, 1999, the F5 1999 Bridge Creek–Moore tornado struck parts of Newcastle and resulted in the destruction of several homes in the Newcastle city limits.
 Greater destruction occurred in Bridge Creek and Moore.
 This violent, long-lived tornado was the most infamous of nearly 60 tornadoes that struck central Oklahoma during an unprecedented outbreak.

 On May 24, 2011, a tornado ripped through parts of Newcastle.
 There were an estimated 160 homes either damaged or destroyed and over 20 businesses damaged.
 However, there was no loss of life within the city.

 On May 20, 2013, another violent tornado damaged parts of Newcastle, including the historic retired Ozark Trail Bridge, growing rapidly as it headed north crossing the Canadian River, and did a large amount of damage to neighboring Moore and southern Oklahoma City.

 Geography

 Newcastle is in the northwestern corner of McClain County, bordered to the north by Oklahoma City in Cleveland County and to the west by Tuttle in Grady County.
 It is bordered to the south by Blanchard and Cole, to the southeast by Goldsby, and to the east by Norman, also in Cleveland County.
 The rapidly growing area of northern McClain and Grady counties around Newcastle is known as the "Tri-City Area" with Tuttle and Blanchard.
 Newcastle is the largest incorporated community in McClain County.

-According to the U.S. Census Bureau, the city of Newcastle has a total area of 61.2 sqmi, of which 60.1 sqmi are land and 1.2 sqmi, or 1.88%, are water.
+According to the United States Census Bureau, the city has a total area of 61.180 sqmi, of which 60.058 sqmi is land and 1.152 sqmi (1.88%) is water.
 The Canadian River forms the northeastern boundary of the city and the border with Cleveland County.